Get Inspired. Lead Others. Drive Change.

 Right now, we need to make unprecedented changes to ensure a sustainable and equitable society.

-Eneref Institute advocates for the creation and enforcement of stricter building codes and encourages builders, architects, and manufacturers to meet the minimum standards and even construct above-code.
+Eneref Institute advocates for the creation and enforcement of stricter building codes and encourages builders, architects, manufacturers and code officials to meet the minimum mandatory standards and even construct above-code.

-You can also call your governing agencies across the US — and around the world — to demand that the building codes in your area secure the structural soundness of every building against severe weather conditions to protect you, your loved ones and your property.
+You can also call your governing agencies to demand that the building codes for new construction projects in your area are secure and structurally sound against severe weather conditions to protect people and property.

 - CLIMATE CATASTROPHES ARE WORSENING